 On all these social media, you can send push notifications to your followers and share valuable content in text, video or images.
 In order to create leads, you have to publish relevant, authentic content that will push Chinese social media users to share, comment or like.
 Engage them and some of them may just be leads for your travel agency.

-Chinese KOL / Influencers
+Chinese KOL / Influencers: essential for conversion rate

 KOL (Key Opinion Leader) is now the most used approach by brands for reaching more and more Chinese consumers.
 KOL or influencer is now strong weapon marketing for brands.
 Through the million followers, Kol have the possibility to influence the Chinese consumer’s decision, because this latter trust more kol or influencer than any Chinese website.